 In the money means your option is worth something.
 In other words, you can sell it.
 For example, you bought an XYZ call option at $12 and it’s now trading at $15.
 You can sell it for a $3 gain.

-The higher the implied volatility, the higher the premium you are going to pay.
-Take into consideration that the implied volatility is only an estimation of future prices.
+The higher the IV, the higher the premium you are going to pay.
+Take into consideration that the IV is only an estimation of future prices.
 There’s no guarantee that the price will reach what’s implied.

 The definition for volatility is the liability to change rapidly and unpredictably.
 The market is unpredictable.
 Anything can change the direction of the market.
 Supply and demand affects the implied volatility formula.

-The more of a demand a stock has, the higher the implied volatility will be.
+The more of a demand a stock has, the higher the IV will be.
 Demand causes the price of the option to rise.
 The premium rises because the option is considered more risky.
 Of course the opposite is also true.

-If there’s a large supply but less of a demand, then implied volatility is going to be less.
+If there’s a large supply but less of a demand, then IV is going to be less.
 The option is considered less risky.
 Similarly, you’ll find the premium price is cheaper.
-You need the volume.

 Use the implied volatility formula to your advantage.
 If you’re buying a call or put give yourself time.
 Let implied volatility work for you.